FiftyDeg/SyliusCachePlugin/README.md

 ```

 ### Flush cache
-You can flush the entire ecosystem cache via `php bin/console c:c` or you can flush just Fifty Deg cache by visiting `https://it.letshelter.local/admin/fiftydeg-cache/index/`
+You can flush the entire ecosystem cache via `php bin/console c:c` or you can flush just Fifty Deg cache by visiting `/admin/fiftydeg-cache/index/`

 ## Customization

 ### Cache Adapter
 By default, this bundle make use of the filesystem for the caching storage.
-You can implement your own cache adapter (e.g. APCu, Redis, Memcache, ...) by implementing the `FiftyDeg\SyliusCachePlugin\Adapters\CacheAdapter` interface and replacing the `app.fifty_deg.cache.adapters.cache_adapter` service.
+You can implement your own cache adapter (e.g. APCu, Redis, Memcache, ...) by implementing the `FiftyDeg\SyliusCachePlugin\Adapters\CacheAdapter` interface and replacing the `fifty_deg.sylius_cache_plugin.adapters.cache_adapter` service.

 # TODO
 - [IMPORTANT][TO BE DELETED] Inject Interface instead of Class